weaviate/weaviate-benchmarking/benchmarker/README.md

-      --efArray string               Array of ef parameters as comma separated list (default "16,24,32,48,64,96,128,256,512") --efConstruction int           Set Weaviate efConstruction parameter (default 256) (default 256) --existingSchema               Leave the schema as-is (default false) --filter                       Threshold to trigger the update in the dynamic index (default 10 000) --filteredSearch               Use an ACORN like search
-      --filteredSearchCache          Cache two hops expansion for ACORN like search --flatSearchCutoff int         Flat search cut off (default 40 000) (default 40000) -f, --format string                Output format, one of [text, json] (default "text") -h, --help                         help for ann-benchmark
+      --efArray string               Array of ef parameters as comma separated list (default "16,24,32,48,64,96,128,256,512") --efConstruction int           Set Weaviate efConstruction parameter (default 256) (default 256) --existingSchema               Leave the schema as-is (default false) --filter                       Whether to use filtering for the dataset (default false) --filterStrategy               Use a different filter strategy such as "acorn" --flatSearchCutoff int         Flat search cut off (default 40 000) (default 40000) -f, --format string                Output format, one of [text, json] (default "text") -h, --help                         help for ann-benchmark